My review of the language habit toolkit

 You then fill out your path goals for each language skill (reading, writing, listening, speaking).
 I know understanding spoken English is your priority.
 But you can cover the 4 skills while making listening your main focus:

 - Listen to your favourite podcast and work on it in the usual way.
-If you need a structure for that, then you can download my free guide.

 - After you’ve finished listening, record yourself summarising the topic of the podcast, as if you were chatting to a friend about it.
 Or better yet, find your podcast partner and meet up online or in person to chat about the topics in the episode.